- Apply Now

 - Prospective Students

 Student & Parent Loans

 Parents of dependent students can apply for a Federal Direct Parent Loan for Undergraduate Students (PLUS).
 The PLUS loan allows parents to borrow up to the cost of attendance, less any other financial aid.
 The lender is the U.S. Department of Education.
-There is a loan origination fee of 2.5 percent of the principal amount requested.
+A 4.276% fee for the Direct Parent Loan will be deducted prior to disbursement.

 - Parent of dependent student who is enrolled at least half-time and making satisfactory academic progress

 - You cannot have an adverse credit history

 - Student and parent must be U.S. citizens or eligible non-citizens and must meet general eligibility requirements for Federal Student Aid programs